BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 TODO

+#### Theorem 3.3: Von Mises sufficient condition for a distribution to belong to type I (Gumbel) EVD

+TODO

+#### Proof:

+TODO

-## General case: necessary and sufficient conditions for a distribution to belong to a type I, II or III
+## 4. Necessary and sufficient conditions for a distribution to belong to a type I, II or III

 Speaking informally: